publiclab/publiclab-archive/notes/ksmith0/03-22-2018/what-are-some-technologies-that-could-be-used-to-set-up-a-hydroponic-urban-garden.md

 ---
-title: What are some technologies that could be used to set up a hydroponic urban garden?
+title: 'What are some technologies that could be used to set up a hydroponic urban garden?'
 tagnames: urban-ag, hydroponics, question:hydroponics
 author: ksmith0
 path: /notes/ksmith0/03-22-2018/what-are-some-technologies-that-could-be-used-to-set-up-a-hydroponic-urban-garden.md